-The installed FlexNet inventory agent manages its own self-updates to the limit of a maximum version specified in the operations databases and distributed through the inventory beacons as part of the policy downloaded to all managed devices.
-Use this procedure to define the maximum version permitted as part of the self-update process.
+The installed FlexNet inventory agent manages its own self-updates to align with the version currently specified as part of the policy downloaded to all managed devices.
+Use the procedure below to define which version is authorized for use on specified platforms.
+NOTE: Functionality deferred to 2019 R1 release.